COURSE UNIT TITLE

 * Lessons will be conducted with computer support.

 * Theoretical sections will be supported with the relevant business cases.
-Basic applications will be developed by using a programming language and/or analysis environment.
-Regarding these applications, homeworks can be assigned to increase understanding.
+Basic applications will be developed using a programming language and/or analysis environment.
+Homework can be assigned to increase understanding of these applications.

-* The projects will be submitted before the final exam.
+* The first assignment will be submitted before the midterm exam, and the other two will be submitted consecutively before the final exam.

 Assessment Methods